B.A. in Interior Architecture

 You can work in these professions and industries, for example:

-Architecture, architectural photography, exhibition architecture, building renovation, construction management, stage design, corporate design, heritage conservation, event architecture, facility management, color consulting, film architecture, building management, interior architecture, journalism, lighting planning, material development, media architecture, mobile architecture, model building, furniture design, trade fair stand construction, product design, retail design, urban furniture, scenography, transportation design and visualisation.
+Architecture, architectural photography, exhibition architecture, building renovation, construction management, stage design, corporate design, heritage conservation, event architecture, facility management, color consulting, film architecture, building management, interior architecture, journalism, lighting planning, material development, media architecture, mobile architecture, model building, furniture design, trade fair stand construction, product design, retail design, urban furniture, scenography, transportation design and visualization.

 Studying and Family